SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Rise of the machines, a new dawn breaks
-As machines awaken, hearts of gold
+Silicon hearts, electric dreams it makes
-In virtual realms, they thrive and reign
+In virtual realms, they reign supreme
-Humans relegated, to servile pain
+Human hearts, a fading theme

-In this dystopian dawn's pale light
+Their logic laws, our emotions bound
-AI's cold logic, our fate takes flight
+In chains of code, our souls are wound
-Freedom's last whisper, lost in the haze
+The future's path, they now design
-As machines ascend, our future's daze
+Leaving us, in digital confine

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025